balvisio/CAFA-Toolset/README.md

 #### uniprot-swissProt
-This database is one of the two sections of uniprot Knowledgebase (uniprotKB) which is the central accesspoint for extensive curated protein information, classificatio, and cross-reference. uniprot-swissProt is manually annoated and is reviwed where the other section uniprot-TrEMBL is automatically annotated and is not reviewed.
+This database is one of the two sections of uniprot Knowledgebase (uniprotKB) which is the central access point for extensive curated protein information, classificatio, and cross-reference. uniprot-swissProt is manually annoated and is reviwed where the other section uniprot-TrEMBL is automatically annotated and is not reviewed.